---

-The Webhooks plugin adds authenticated HTTP routes that bind external
+The Webhooks plugin adds authenticated HTTP routes so a trusted external

-internal service to create and drive managed TaskFlows without writing a custom
+managed OpenClaw TaskFlows over HTTP, without writing a custom plugin.

-The Webhooks plugin runs inside the Gateway process.
+The plugin runs inside the Gateway process.
+For a remote Gateway, install and

 ## Configure routes